nosvagor/dotfiles/README.md

 **3. Use guided arch installation**

-- Boot to USB and run command (installing is easy to follow):
+- Boot to USB and run command (does a great job for me and is easy to follow):

       archinstall